What do I need to set up the course?

 Can I get more obstacles or attachment hardware?

 We don't offer add-on obstacles at this time, but we do have hardware kits available on our website.
-Each hardware kit includes 1 custom webbing hook and 1 triangle carabiner.
+Each hardware kit includes 1 custom webbing hook and 1 triangle carabiner, or also available as just the custom webbing hook.

-Please check out this link: https://www.fofana.co/collections/fofana-ninja/products/ninja-hardware-set The attachment hardware is available in sets of 1 or 5.
+Please check out this link: www.fofana.co/ninja-hw The attachment hardware is available in sets of 2, 5, and 10.

 Something is wrong with the kit I received.